-Spinal fractures can be traumatic in normal bone, or repetitive stress related in athletes or pathological secondary to osteoporosis (senile, post-menopausal, Calcium deficiency, or steroid / drug / immobility induced), spinal tumors (Myeloma, Metastasis etc), spinal infection etc.
+Spinal fractures can be traumatic in normal bone, or repetitive stress-related in athletes, or pathological secondary to osteoporosis (senile, post-menopausal, Calcium deficiency, or steroid/drug/immobility induced), spinal tumors (Myeloma, Metastasis, etc), spinal infection, etc.

 Kyphoplasty is definitely not indicated in all types of spinal fractures.

 During balloon kyphoplasty, a thin tube (called a cannula) is inserted into the fractured bone.
 Attached to the tube is a small balloon that moves the pieces of broken bone and creates a space when it’s inflated.
-The surgeon then fills this space with orthopaedic bone cement.
+The surgeon then fills this space with orthopedic bone cement.

 Kyphoplasty treats spinal compression fractures by stabilizing the fracture and reducing back pain.
-It has additional benefit of restoring vertebral height.
+It has the additional benefit of restoring vertebral height.
 This reduces the kyphosis that many people with spinal fractures have.

-Other benefits of the procedure include: Improvement in mobility, Reduction in the number of days the patient stays in bed, a low complication rate, and improvement in quality of life.
+Other benefits of the procedure include Improvement in mobility, Reduction in the number of days the patient stays in bed, a low complication rate, and improvement in quality of life.

 Its success rate ranges from 80% to 95% from the existing reports.

 Conventionally, these compression fractures were treated by Bed rest with postural reduction, Braces, Percutaneous Vertebroplasty, and open surgical stabilization.
 With non-surgical treatment, most patients heal, but there are risks, such as persistence of pain, spinal deformity, and the potential for spinal canal compromise.
-In addition, bed rest can cause many additional complications, including worsening bone mineral density, de-conditioning, bed sores, and it can even increase your risk of pneumonia and urinary tract infections.
+In addition, bed rest can cause many additional complications, including worsening bone mineral density, de-conditioning, bedsores, and it can even increase your risk of pneumonia and urinary tract infections.

 Open surgical stabilization of spinal compression fractures needs general anesthesia and this increases the risk.

-In most cases, balloon kyphoplasty takes about a half hour per level, and most patients are released from the hospital within a day of their surgery.
+In most cases, balloon kyphoplasty takes about a half-hour per level, and most patients are released from the hospital within a day of their surgery.
 Kyphoplasty can be performed most often using local anesthesia.
 Patients will be able to walk and return to their normal activities shortly after surgery.

 Although balloon kyphoplasty has a low complication rate, it isn’t a risk-free procedure.
 As with any surgery, complications can occur.
 Below are the serious—but rare—risks associated with kyphoplasty: Heart attack, Cardiac arrest, Stroke, Cement leakage (this can cause a pulmonary embolism when the cement spreads to the lungs; the cement can also leak into the muscle and tissue around the spinal cord) and even lead to spinal cord injury.
-This procedure can also be associated with lack of pain relief, osteomyelitis, and fracture of the vertebra or pedicle.
+This procedure can also be associated with a lack of pain relief, osteomyelitis, and fracture of the vertebra or pedicle.

 Spinal compression fractures can compromise the spinal canal.
 This means they may cause or be at risk for causing spinal cord injury (numbness, weakness, or bowel/bladder dysfunction).
 Such fractures with neurological involvement often require open surgical decompression and are not a candidate for minimally invasive kyphoplasty alone.

-Patients with acute or chronic compression or burst fractures of spine with intact neurological function below the level of the fracture are perfect indications for balloon kyphoplasty.
+Patients with acute or chronic compression or burst fractures of the spine with intact neurological function below the level of the fracture are perfect indications for balloon kyphoplasty.
 The fractures secondary to osteoporosis (primary or secondary), primary or secondary spinal tumors are the indications for kyphoplasty.
-Most ideal candidates have mostly activity related axial pain corresponding to the level of a recent compression fracture.
+Most ideal candidates have mostly activity-related axial pain corresponding to the level of a recent compression fracture.
 This pain lessens or disappears completely with recumbency and/or sitting still.

-A complete neurological examination and evaluation of recent radiographic studies is mandatory.
+A complete neurological examination and evaluation of recent radiographic studies are mandatory.
 The MR image will demonstrate an increased T2 signal due to bone edema at the level of a recent fracture.
 Bone scans have also been used to target the most recent break(s) in patients with multiple fractures.